How To Get Back Into Weight Training And Lifting After A Break

-How to get back into weight training
+How to safely get back into weight training

 Remember to work at your own pace - keep in mind that getting back into things faster doesn't necessarily mean that your results will be better or more sustainable.

-Set some goals
+Set some clear goals

-Create some structure
+Create some structure and plans

-We have plenty of free weight training workouts in our app you can try - plus workouts plans you can follow to help improve your strength and fitness in the gym.
-Download the PureGym app today and take a look at some workouts you may want to try when you visit the gym.
+We have plenty of free weight training and lifting workouts in our app you can try - plus workouts plans you can follow to help improve your strength and fitness in the gym.
+Download the free PureGym app today and take a look at some workouts you may want to try when you visit the gym.